digicatapult/bridgeAI-MLOps-knowledge-hub/deployment_lifecycle.md

 <br>

 While the considerations for startups and larger organisations are generally similar, they do <span style="color:#8C1437">vary</span> slightly.
+Startups and organisations that are generally smaller should take <span style="color:#8C1437">additional care</span> when working through each phase of the Deployment Service Life Cycle, as the cost of certain resources may put them beyond their scope.

 The considerations per step of the Deployment Service Life Cycle framework for <span style="color:#8C1437">both types of organisations</span> are listed below:

 <br>
 <table>